8 min

 I made the right decision.
 I have to make a very strong, positive effort to make this work.
 It's not guaranteed.
 It's not automatic.
 So that's where I'm at right now.

-What was the most difficult part of the moving process for you?
+- What was the most difficult part of the moving to Spain as an american (US citizen) for you?

 The most difficult things = are making the appointments.
 So, the Spanish consulate in the United States is extremely competitive and difficult to land an appointment.
 They're done online, and they're released at a certain time in the morning, and all these people are on their devices, refreshing.
 And they will also just grab up all the appointments they can get.
 So, this is a strategy people all come to like you're forced to so they'll grab up all the appointments.
 They're going about their daily lives, but they're connected to the website.
 And I had times when I was coming home from work or whatever, I would have to pull over and try to make an appointment.
 And I was really close to missing the deadline to come here to get an appointment for the visa in time.
 It seems that Spanish bureaucracy right now is overwhelmed, and they've switched to this online system, and there's no empathy built in.
 I don't know if anyone's testing it.
 And it's barely workable.
 A reasonable person would not consider it acceptable.
 It's very much a lottery to try to get an appointment.
 It's difficult.